 Cons:

-• Requires calendar access and automatic bot joining (may concern some clients)
+- Needs calendar access and an automatic bot joining (can concern some clients)

 Method 3: Using Gong for Enterprise Revenue Intelligence

-Gong is the leading enterprise conversation intelligence platform designed specifically for revenue teams.
+Gong is the leading enterprise conversation intelligence platform built for revenue teams.

 Process